eneii313/ccapdev-mp-final/README.md

 + Each registered user has their own page which shows their profile publicly.
 On the same page, a visitor may see the user’s username, avatar and short description.
 They can also see the user’s posts and comments, which are sorted by the most recent.
 + A logged in user can create, update, and delete their own posts and comments.
 They can also like a post or a comment (including their own) once.
 + A logged in user can update their profile picture and description.
++ A logged in user can delete his account.
+The user will be asked to enter his current password to permanently delete his account.
+The user’s profile page, posts and comments will be removed from the website.